HappySeaFox/sail/README.md

 SAIL is a fast and lightweight cross-platform image decoding and encoding library providing rich APIs, from one-liners to complex use cases with custom I/O sources.
-It enables a client to read and write static, animated, multi-paged images along with their meta information and ICC profiles. :sailboat:
+It enables a client to read and write static, animated, multi-paged images along with their meta data and ICC profiles. :sailboat:

 **Latest release:** unreleased <br/>